 As a counselor, I am always amazed at how many of our struggles can be traced back to childhood hurts, and moreso the fact that people don’t even realize it.

 The family unit goes beyond parents and siblings to aunts and uncles, cousins and grandparents.
 They all have an influence on our lives to a lesser or greater extent depending on the level of involvement.
-No wonder we end up confused and complicated.
-Much of our self-worth is formed within the family unit, during the early formative years.
+No wonder we can end up confused and complicated.
+Much of our self-worth is formed within this family unit, during the early formative years.

 The Effect on Community

 Parents aren’t perfect.
 There are those that outright shouldn’t have kids, but even the most well-meaning parent can get it wrong.
-Nevertheless, as parents, we have to be mindful that we are highly influential role models to our children.
+Nevertheless, as parents, we have to be mindful that we are highly influential role models for our children.
 A parent’s immorality can destroy a family.
 God warns us about this in His word and we see the evidence in the world around us.
 A nation’s strength and a families’ strength are related.
 If you want to destroy a community, destroy its families.